Welcome to the Atworth Village website!

 Please tell us what you think (webmaster@atworth.org.uk), and what you would like to see on the site.

-If you are interested in Atworth from an historical perspective, you might like to read the Historical Notes below.
-These notes were extracted from various communications between the website author, Kenneth Spencer and Mr David Webb of Atworth, and with others.
+If you are interested in Atworth from an historical perspective, you might like to read the brief Historical Note below.
+The note was extracted from various communications between the website author, Kenneth Spencer and Mr David Webb of Atworth, and with others.

-Although Atworth nestles in a rather idyllic rural setting, it is within easy reach of the Wiltshire market towns of Devizes, Chippenham, Trowbridge, Bradford on Avon, Westbury, Warminster & Frome.
+Although Atworth nestles in a rather idyllic rural setting (somewhat spoiled by the busy A365), it is within easy reach of the Wiltshire market towns of Devizes, Chippenham, Trowbridge, Bradford on Avon, Westbury, Warminster & Frome.

 The M4 motorway can be accessed eastwards to/from London via the A350 just north of Chippenham, or westwards to/from Bristol and Cardiff via the A4 and A46 north of Bath.